Description: Haewene Brim FPSO refurbishment, Nigg Yard Scotland;

-The ability to supply the most effective, safe and highly versatile solution for an unusual project has led to SGB (Formerly Harsco Infrastructure)providing a sophisticated access solution for a major ship refurbishment project in Scotland.
+The ability to supply the most effective, safe and highly versatile solution for an unusual project has led to Lyndon SGB providing a sophisticated access solution for a major ship refurbishment project in Scotland.

 The refurbishment process involved different stages done in strict sequences:

 - High pressure cleaning and shot blasting

 Each platform was 25 m long and stood freely on mobile chassis reaching heights of 25 m where each had a top tie installed for additional support.
 This allowed Muehlhan Surface Protection Ltd full height uninterrupted access to the ship’s hull for the required work.

 The maintenance work on Hæwene Brim took place in a dry dock at Nigg Yard, near Invergordon in Scotland, owned by Global Energy Services.
 The dock itself had to be drained before the Mastclimbers could be installed.
 In order to keep the overall project schedule as short as possible, Lyndon SGB assembled the Mastclimbers™off site, and delivered them to Nigg Yard fully assembled allowing for quick installation just with the support of a crane on the site.
 They were used to access the starboard side first, and then moved to the port side,” adds Joe Smith.
 “That meant that we had to be very flexible and responsive to the changing needs and timings that we encountered during the 26-day project.”

 To provide access to the more difficult-to-reach areas around the bow and the stern, where the profile of the hull changed, Mobile Elevating Work Platforms (MEWPs) were used.
 This type of solution is also available from Lyndon SGB.